CITstudent2019/ProjectLovelace/README.md

 # ProjectLovelace
-Posting my code for challenges on project lovelace
+Posting my code for challenges on project lovelace, not an entire project.